Driolar/SoccerTheory-Pharo/doc/Using SoTheBo - The Soccer Theory Board.md

   This is the case when the offside line is determined by the ball position.
   ### Player tags
   Each field player may be tagged with one of the following graphical tags:
-  * the offside tag, a yellow (linesman) flag indicating that the field player is in offside position.
+  * the offside tag, a yellow (linesman) flag indicating that the player is in offside position.
   * the uncovered tag, an eye (watch out!) indicating that the field player is uncovered.

 Both tags cannot apply at the same time for a player, since a player in offside is automatically covered.